fbalanon/gideonbot/README.md

     If gideon doesn't recognize your feelings, gideon will not understand and will tell you to phone a friend.

-    Gideon's responses will vary and most will will be from random from an array.
+    Gideon's responses will vary and most responses will be random from an specific array based on your feelings.

+##Homework and Readings
+Originally this was called "what's due" in which you could ask gideon what's due and gideon will:

+    1. Check today's date
+    2. Compare it to the timelines set
+    3. And pull the two urls that addresses what's due the following Monday
+       - if no dates fall within a timeline, gideon wishes you good luck!

+Note: The command for "what's due" was changed to "Lo que se debe" which means the same in Spanish.
+I had to change it because there was a conflict and "what's due" wasn't responding in Slack.

 One last thing, when sending "thank you!" directly to gideon, gideon is suppose to directly reply back with "++ you're welcome!"